Generic Name: sevelamer (se-VEL-a-mer)

 - if you take medicines for irregular heartbeat, seizures, or thyroid problems

 Some MEDICINES MAY INTERACT with Renagel.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Ciprofloxacin because its effectiveness may be decreased by Renagel
+- Ciprofloxacin or mycophenolate mofetil because their effectiveness may be decreased by Renagel

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Renagel may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 How to use Renagel:

 Use Renagel as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Swallow Renagel whole.
 Do not break, crush, or chew before swallowing.

 - Renagel may bind with other medicines, reducing the amount your body can absorb and use.
 If you are taking other medicines, check with your doctor or pharmacist to see if you need to take them at some other time than Renagel.